 I’ve been in the startup game for 15 years now – and during this time have met countless startup teams in Australia, have travelled to the Silicon Valley and worked out of swanky startup hubs in New York City.

 Yes, some elements of the startup life can be sexy.

-But it all depends on the team that you join, its culture and the stage of growth that their business is in.
+But it all depends on the team that you join, its culture and the stage of growth that the business is in.

 If you join a venture capital-backed startup in that’s just raised a Series B round of funding, you can probably expect to be pampered with all the usual bells and whistles – impressive office space (or a 100% location-independent work arrangement), subsidies and freebies, (maybe) an unlimited annual leave policy, etc.

 However, those startups are quite established, which means working at one might not feel too different to what you experience with your current employer.

 In both cases, keep in mind that, because the CEO is under huge pressure to grow the business fast, the workload can be brutal.
-Don’t join a startup if you’ve just had a baby, have a medical condition which requires regular treatment or have relatives who need your care.
+Don’t join a startup if you’ve just had a baby, have a medical condition that requires regular treatment or have relatives who need your care.